Allegro Pianos offers full piano restoration for Steinway, Bosendorfer and Bluthner pianos.

 Finish: The final step in the restoration of Allegro's Steinways is the finish work which gives the piano the appeal of an instrument that is just beginning a new long musical life.
 The furniture experts that create these beautiful satin luster finishes have for many years produced some of the best results in the industry.
 The process is lengthy, from the sanding of the base wood to the numerous coats of hand applied lacquer, culminating in a top coat of clear lacquer that must be hand rubbed at precisely the right time in order to avoid damaging the previous layers beneath.
 Once this process is completed, the result is not only visually exquisite but durable enough to last a lifetime.

-Instruments made by these very high-end European piano makers often call for very unique parts and expertise in order to provide results that meet the high expectation associated with these immortal, history-rich makes.
+Instruments made by these very high-end European piano makers often call for unique parts and expertise in order to provide results that meet the high expectation associated with such immortal, history-rich makes.

-Allegro Pianos, as an exclusive dealer for Bosendorfer and Bluthner in NY and New England may choose to send these instruments for full restoration at their home factories.
-While it is possible to rebuild these pianos in the US, we believe that when major work is called for, complete restoration at the manufacturer's home factory may be both a viable and cost effective option for someone in search of a high level instrument.
+Allegro Pianos, as an exclusive dealer for Bosendorfer and Bluthner in NY and New England mactually have the choice of restoring these pianos in the US or sending these instruments for full restoration at their home factories.
+When major work is called for, complete restoration at the manufacturer's factory in Germany or Austria may be both a viable and cost effective option for someone in search of a very high level instrument.

 Please contact us for more details regarding the unique requirements and build process of these high level pianos.